vvoovv/blender-terrain/README.md

+# Important!
+Terrain import is now a part of the blender-osm addon.
+Get it for free at https://gumroad.com/l/blender-osm.
+The source code is located [here](https://github.com/vvoovv/blender-osm/tree/release).

 # blender-terrain
 The addon for Blender imports real world terrain data with global coverage and the resolution about 30 meter in the SRTM format (.hgt).